thoomi/traffic-sign-classifier/writeup.md

 I started off with a standard [LeNet5 architecture][paper01] and tried to tune the hyperparameters from there.
 First with only grayscaling the images and after that I tried various input normalization techniques which gave me a about 1% higher accuracy.
 The further equalization of the images histogram, in order to decouple the model from brightness effects, added another 1-2% accuracy on the validation set.

-After playing a lot with the hyperparameters and not getting results above 95%, I decided to increase the convolution layer sizes and to connect each convolutions output to a big fully connected layer.
+After testing the hyperparameters in different ways and not getting results above 95%, I decided to increase the convolution layer sizes and to connect each convolutions output to a big fully connected layer.
 Finally i got results above 97%.
 To prevent the model from overfitting caused by the big last layer, I added a [dropout layer][paper04] with a keep probability of 50%.

-My final model results were:
+My final model results:
 * Validation set accuracy of **98.7%**
 * Test set accuracy of **96.0%**

-I kept track of the process in order to help me finding good parameters and not trying everything twice.
+I kept track of the process in order to help finding good parameters instead of trying everything twice.
 Here is the log book of my progress torwards the final model:

 16.02.2017